sovietscout/ug-indian-econ-2/indias-financial-sector.md

 ### **10. State the primary recommendation of Narasimham committee 1998.
 How does the IT accelerate the transformative journey of Indian Banking?
 Discuss the select outcomes of the banking sector reforms in India’s goods market and money market (2+3+5)**

 **(a) Primary Recommendation of Narasimham Committee 1998 (2 marks):**
 According to Mohan and Ray (2017, p.
 8), the Narasimham Committee 1998 primarily recommended further measures for **modernising the banking sector through better regulation and supervision, and the introduction of prudential norms**.
-It also suggested a review of the bank ownership structure in India.
+This included tighter non-performing asset (NPA) recognition, risk management, and provisioning requirements.
+Additionally, it advocated for the establishment of Asset Reconstruction Companies (ARCs) to handle stressed assets and suggested mergers among strong banks while allowing weak ones to exit.
+It also suggested a review of the bank ownership structure in India, specifically reducing government ownership of public banks to less than 33%.

 **(b) Role of IT in Banking Transformation (3 marks):**
 Mohan and Ray (2017, p.
 11) highlight that Information Technology (IT) played a key role in the transformative journey of Indian banking by enabling:
 * **More effective, lower cost, and real-time delivery of financial services.**
 * **Establishment of a modern payments system**, underpinned by infrastructure like the Indian Financial Network (INFINET) as the communication backbone.
-*   **Introduction of advanced systems** such as the Real Time Gross Settlement System (RTGS) and Core Banking Solutions across most bank branches nationwide.
+* **Introduction of advanced systems** such as the Real Time Gross Settlement System (RTGS) and Core Banking Solutions (CBS) across most bank branches nationwide.
 * **Institutional support** through bodies like the Institute for Development and Research in Banking Technology (IDRBT), established by the RBI in 1996, which promoted connectivity and common IT standards.
 * **Competitive impetus**, as new private sector banks adopted new IT from inception, spurring public sector banks towards similar adoption.

 **(c) Select Outcomes of Banking Reforms in Goods and Money Markets (5 marks):**
 Mohan and Ray (2017) discuss several outcomes stemming from the banking sector reforms that impacted the goods and money markets:
 **Goods Market Outcomes:**
 * The entry of new private sector banks and institutions like HDFC initiated a significant expansion in **retail lending and housing finance** starting in the late 1990s (p.
 11).
 * This increased availability of consumer credit **boosted demand for goods** such as automobiles, two-wheelers, and other consumer durables.
 * This demand stimulation contributed to **overall economic growth** and helped **diversify the asset base** of banks beyond traditional corporate lending.

 **Money Market Outcomes:**
 * The money market transformed from an "archaic" state to a **deeper, more diverse, and primarily inter-bank market** (p.
 10, 13).
 * The **Liquidity Adjustment Facility (LAF)** framework was established, with the Repo Rate acting as the policy anchor, improving monetary policy transmission (p.
 10, 13).
 * **New instruments** like Collateralized Borrowing and Lending Obligations (CBLO) and market repo were introduced, widening participation beyond just banks and deepening the market (p.
 13-14).
 * **Institutional reforms**, notably the establishment of the Clearing Corporation of India Limited (CCIL) as a central counterparty, significantly improved market efficiency, transparency, liquidity, and risk management, while reducing settlement risks and costs (p.
 13).
 * Overall activity (turnover) in various money market segments increased significantly (p.
 13, Table 3).

 ---
 ### **11. Mention the reforms in banking sector in India since 1991.
 Briefly discuss the emerging issues in banking sector in India.
 Point out the causes for the deterioration of asset quality in public sector banks during 2010-11-2015-16.
 (3+3+4)**

 **(a) Banking Sector Reforms Since 1991 (3 marks):**
 Mohan and Ray (2017, p.
 8-11) outline several key banking sector reforms initiated since the early 1990s:
 1. **Reduction of Financial Repression:** Significant lowering of the Cash Reserve Ratio (CRR) and Statutory Liquidity Ratio (SLR) to increase lendable resources.
 2. **Interest Rate Liberalization:** Dismantling the complex administered interest rate structure to enable price discovery.
 3. **Enhanced Competition:** Licensing new private sector banks (mid-1990s, 2015) and newer differentiated banks (Payments Banks, Small Finance Banks).
 4. **Strengthened Regulation & Prudential Norms:** Modernizing the banking sector through improved regulation, supervision, and introduction of prudential standards.
 5. **Technological Modernization:** Implementing modern payment systems (INFINET, RTGS) and core banking solutions.
 6. **Improving Credit Recovery:** Enacting the SARFAESI Act (2002), establishing Credit Information Bureaus (2005), and passing the Bankruptcy Act (2016).
 7. **Ownership Reforms:** Allowing public sector banks (PSBs) to raise equity from the market (subject to 51% government ownership).

 **(b) Emerging Issues in the Banking Sector (3 marks):**
 Mohan and Ray (2017, p.
 14-15, 19) highlight several emerging issues as of mid-2016:
 1. **Deterioration of Asset Quality:** The most significant concern was the rise in Non-Performing Assets (NPAs) and overall stressed assets, particularly acute in Public Sector Banks (PSBs), after a period of improvement post-reforms.
 2. **PSB Performance and Dominance:** Despite reforms and private entry, PSBs continued to dominate the sector (over 70% assets) but showed significantly lower profitability compared to their asset share, raising questions about inherent efficiency versus governance structures and potential bureaucratic interference.
 3. **Efficiency vs. Equity Dilemma:** PSBs potentially continued to be constrained by societal concerns and mandates, creating a conflict between efficiency goals and equity objectives.
 4. **Uncertainty of New Entrants:** The impact and viability of the newly licensed Payments Banks and Small Finance Banks were largely unknown unknowns at the time.
 5. **Financial Inclusion:** While progress was made, achieving universal financial inclusion remained a significant challenge ("much to achieve", p.19).
 6. **Co-operative Bank Vulnerability:** Financial results indicated some vulnerability in the co-operative banking structure, though perhaps not systemically critical.

 **(c) Causes for Asset Quality Deterioration in PSBs (2010/11-2015/16) (4 marks):**
 Mohan and Ray (2017, p.
 16) point to several potential factors contributing to the accumulation of NPAs in recent years, primarily affecting the industrial sector (infrastructure, steel):
 1. **Regulatory Forbearance:** Relaxed credit norms by the RBI in the aftermath of the North Atlantic Financial Crisis (NAFC) to encourage bank lending may have led to inadequate risk assessment.
 2. **Structural Factors & Commodity Price Fall:** Sharp declines in commodity prices and other structural issues negatively impacted the profitability of sectors like steel, impairing their ability to service debt.
 3. **Infrastructure Push (PPP Model):** Government emphasis on infrastructure investment via Public-Private Partnerships (PPPs) led to high leverage among investing corporate entities.
 Banks may have deviated from rigorous credit appraisal due to government pressure or private sector enthusiasm.
 4. **Governance Issues & Political Interference:** Allegations surfaced regarding governance problems within select PSBs and potential political interference, possibly leading to lending decisions being divorced from standard credit evaluation processes and due diligence.

 ---